nour-hajallie/pytestExample/README.md

 # Technologies and Languages

-- Python: The project is written in Python, a versatile programming language known for its simplicity and readability.
+- Python: The project is written in Python, a programming language known for its simplicity and readability.

 - Pytest: Pytest is used as the testing framework, providing a robust set of features for writing and running tests with ease.